Chinchilla-Software-Com/CQRS/README.md

 Commercial support is now available through our partner company [Chinchilla Software](http://www.chinchillasoftware.com).

 ## Continual improvements
 This project is actively developed, however we sometimes have specific feature requests that are outside of our roadmap and plan.
 We're always open to new ideas and requests for new modules and technology connectors that you need.
-Right now we've got an unplanned request to have better [akka.net](http://getakka.net) modules.
-To help out this we've got a [kickstarter project](https://www.kickstarter.com/projects/chinchilla-software/cqrs-for-akknet) running to help get the funding to bring this work forward.
+The biggest requests in version 2.0 where to have better [akka.net](http://getakka.net) modules as well as support for Azure blob/table storage and performance/telemetry.

 ## Features
 * Command sending and event publishing